-6 upstate SC law officers charged with domestic violence in 6 months
+6 Upstate SC law officers charged with domestic violence in 6 months

-SPARTANBURG COUNTY, SC (WSPA/WBTW) – Six upstate South Carolina law enforcement officers have been arrested on domestic violence charges in just the past six months.
+SPARTANBURG CO., S.C.
+(WSPA) – Six Upstate law enforcement officers have been arrested on domestic violence charges in just the past six months.

 Four of them worked for Spartanburg County Sheriff Chuck Wright.